UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Gexa Energy is best for stable, 100% green plans, while Frontier Utilities is best for flexible, budget contracts.

-Your choice between Gexa Energy and Frontier Utilities ultimately comes down to your priorities: stability and sustainability versus raw budget options.
-We recommend Gexa Energy for homeowners and families who want a 100% green energy plan with a stable company and a “Happiness Guarantee” to reduce risk.
-However, Frontier Utilities is a viable option for renters or short-term residents who need shorter contract terms and are willing to monitor their usage closely to maximize bill credits.
-Always read the Electricity Facts Label (EFL) before signing up to ensure the usage credits match your actual lifestyle.
+Your choice between Gexa Energy and Frontier Utilities ultimately comes down to your priorities: long-term stability versus raw budget flexibility.
+We recommend Gexa Energy for homeowners and families who want a 100% green energy plan backed by a stable company.
+Conversely, Frontier Utilities is a highly viable option for renters or short-term residents who need shorter contract terms and are willing to monitor their usage closely to maximize those bill credits.

 Illustration of a person comparing Gexa and Frontier energy plans for different lifestyles.